eddynotadi/mosquito-hunter/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- TensorFlow for image processing capabilities
+- Flask and React communities for excellent documentation
+- Contributors and maintainers of all dependencies